 Which type of Site is correct?

 There is no simple answer to which type of Site to use, and instead it very much depends on your requirements.
-While Microsoft encourages you to create SharePoint Sites with an Office 365 Group, that may not be suitable for reasons that include:
+While Microsoft encourages you to create SharePoint Sites with a Microsoft 365 Group, that may not be suitable for reasons that include:

-– There is no current requirement to use the other services of an Office 365 Group
+– There is no current requirement to use the other services of a Microsoft 365 Group

 – The technical limits of Groups make them unsuitable given the scale of a requirement